Meet the Gorgeous Green Jay, a Tropical Wonder

 Green jay in McAllen, Texas

-Jays are a familiar sight across much of the United States and Canada, with 10 different jay species spread across the continent.
-These birds in the corvid family are all striking in their own way, but perhaps none so much as the green jay, a tropical bird found in just one corner of the U.S.
+Jays are a familiar sight across much of the United States and Canada, with 10 jay species spread across the continent.
+These corvids are all visually striking in their own way, but perhaps none so much as the green jay, a tropical bird found in just one corner of the U.S.

 Learn how to identify and attract blue jays.